BoilingSoup/repo-bulletin/README.md

 # How is it Different From GitHub's Pinned Repos?
 You may know that GitHub allows users to pin repositories to their profile page.
 However, the feature is quite limited.

-Repo Bulletin extends this functionality by allowing users to group their repositories into sections, and allows users to pin more than 6 repositories.
+Repo Bulletin extends this functionality by allowing users to:
+- group their repositories into sections.
+- pin more than 6 repositories.

 # Video Demo